Passing the GMAT and getting accepted to one of the best business schools is not easy.

 |GMAT Essay Feedback||Yes, unlimited markings||Yes, unlimited markings|

 It’s hard to find a course that would satisfy all your needs.
 It’s great to know about the advantages, as well as the disadvantages of moving forward with TPR.
-In general, pros outweigh the cons, but take a look for yourself:
+In general, the pros outweigh the cons, but take a look for yourself:

 1. Lots of live-instruction time in small to medium groups